fieldnotes-tech/fieldnotes.tech/content/posts/how-to-shell-for-compatible-makefiles.md

 In those 10 years, breaking changes were made to the handling of the `SHELL` variable itself, and a new special variable called `.SHELLFLAGS` was introduced:

-* Make 4+ no longer auto-inserts the `-c` flag for your `SHELL` variable, resulting in very confusing output (see below) if you forget to add it.
+* Make 4+ no longer auto-inserts the `-c` flag for your `SHELL` variable, resulting in very confusing output if you forget to add it.
 * Make 4- does not recognise the `.SHELLFLAGS` variable at all, so we can't use it.

 These are all perfectly logical steps